 Brooklyn Workforce Innovations (BWI) empowers low- and moderate-income people through living-wage employment opportunities and career pathways.
 Before enrolling in training, BWI participants earned an average salary of $10,000, which increased almost four-fold to $39,000 after completing the program.

 These grants represent an important growth in our donor-supported racial justice grantmaking, through which we invested over $5 million in community-led nonprofits last year.
 Across all of our grantmaking initiatives, we’re investing in job and career readiness, economic security, and essential workers.
-This includes grants through Invest in Youth, which supports workforce organizations like Drive Change, Green City Force, Jobs First NYC, and Youth Design Center.
+This includes grants that supports workforce organizations like Drive Change, Green City Force, Jobs First NYC, and Youth Design Center.

 Drive Change, under the dynamic leadership of Kalilah Moon, creates employment pathways in the food and hospitality industry for formerly incarcerated young people (ages 18 to 25) to ensure their economic and emotional wellbeing.